MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

   > For more information, see [Security SE:01 - Recommendations for establishing a security baseline](/azure/well-architected/security/establish-baseline).

-- **Contoso Manufacturing implements daily, weekly, and monthly backups** to retain the last 6 x days of daily backups (_Monday to Saturdays_), the last 3 x weekly (_each Sunday_) and 3 x monthly backups, with each _Sunday week 4_ being retained to become the month 1, month 2, and month 3 backups by using a _rolling calendar based schedule_ that's documented and auditable.
+- **Contoso Manufacturing implements daily, weekly, and monthly backups** to retain the last 6 x days of daily backups (Mondays to Saturdays), the last 3 x weekly (each Sunday) and 3 x monthly backups, with each _Sunday week 4_ being retained to become the month 1, month 2, and month 3 backups by using a _rolling calendar based schedule_ that's documented and auditable.
 This approach meets Contoso Manufacturing requirements for an adequate balance between the number of data recovery points available and reducing costs for the offsite or cloud backup storage service.

   > For more information, see [Reliability RE:09 - Recommendations for designing a disaster recovery strategy](/azure/well-architected/reliability/disaster-recovery).